4mbl/forfiles/README.md

 # forfiles

-forfiles has useful tools for files and images.
+Utilities for files and images.

 ## Installation